Good news! Leave encashment (calculating unused leaves for resigned employees) can now be calculated automatically in

 NOTE: Do not edit the Remarks section - “Annual Leave Encashment” as this might affect the automation process of the new leave encashment field in payroll.

-Below are the formulas that are used for leave encashment calculation if you are processing for non-resigned employees (current active employees) in payroll:
+Below are the formulas that you can use for leave encashment calculation if you are processing for non-resigned employees (current active employees) in payroll:

 Formula: (Monthly Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash

 Formula: [(Monthly Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash

 You can refer to this article to learn more about the calculations for this.